Aslan Therapy Notes

 Introduction

 This course is a meditation on seeing deeply beneath the surface, releasing, dying, transforming, and expanding.
 It is about delving into your psyche to uncover the feelings and needs you have repressed, denied, spurned, hated, dismissed, judged, and criticized.
-It is about learning to be in a loving relationship with every aspect, age, and stage of your evolving being, and, in turn, to be in love with every other evolving being you relate to with compassion and wisdom.
+It is about learning to be in a loving relationship with every aspect, age, and stage of your evolving being, and so, to be in love with every other evolving being that you relate to with compassion and wisdom.

 This is a meditation that can help you find, within yourself, the inner experiences you’ve had at different ages, which, together with the stage of development at which you had them, you have banished to the deep inner regions of your being, the basement of your existence, the nether regions of hell within you.